frnmst/python-training/algorithms/README.md

   pointer of the smallest set to the pointer of the bigger one.
 This is caused by the fact that the scope is local.*

-- If you run the `DisjointSetsTest` benchmark class you will be reported of the running time of the three implementations.
-There is a HUGE improvement by appending the shorter list to the longer list, while a smaller improvement in using the tree implementation with the two heuristics.
-All the tests have been done under the same conditions (progressive union operation).

-- The `Graph` class implements a very basic graph structure.
-Applications are available in the `BfsGraph` class

 ```

 The text of this exercise was adapted from: "Introduction to algorithms, Third